 The diet may not be safe for people with type 1 diabetes, who do not make insulin.
 “This eating pattern could cause your blood sugar levels to go dangerously high or low,” says Patton.

-People taking diabetes medication, women who are pregnant or breastfeeding and anyone with an eating disorder should consult their physician before trying this eating pattern.
+People taking diabetes medication, people who are pregnant or breastfeeding and anyone with an eating disorder should consult their physician before trying this eating pattern.